What is acupuncture?

 - Pre-operative and post-operative pain management

-Click on one of Dr. Spader's patients for more information on acupuncture therapy.
+Click on one of Dr. Spader's patients below for more information on acupuncture therapy.